 - FDG,18-F-Choline and 11C-choline PET useful for biopsy (most hypermetabolic area)

 Treatment and prognosis

-Treatment depends on clinical presentation, size of the tumour and location.
+Treatment depends on clinical presentation, the size of the tumour and location.
 Historically these tumours were managed as follows:

-- usually radiotherapy at time of recurrence or progression
+- usually radiotherapy at the time of recurrence or progression

 Possible imaging differential considerations include:

 - 1. Tonn J, Westphal M. Neuro-oncology of CNS tumors.
 Springer Verlag.
 (2006) ISBN:3540258337.
 Read it at Google Books - Find it at Amazon

 - 2. David G. McLone.
 Pediatric Neurosurgery.
 Saunders.
 (2001) ISBN:072168209X.
 Read it at Google Books - Find it at Amazon